Kauai: The Food that Keeps Me Coming Back

 Not too sweet, with a strong espresso flavor, their espresso drinks are crafted extremely well and they’re never too busy.
 (Yelp)

 Ha in Lihue around 2017.
-Sadly they lost this beautiful space.
-Find them, drink their coffee.
+Sadly they lost this beautiful space, which has remained empty ever since….
+Find them, drink their coffee!

 The story of Ha coffee is a long one, with sad twists and turns (and an eviction).
-They’ve been hosted inside Kauai Beer Company, they seem to be mobile now.
+They’ve been hosted inside Kauai Beer Company, they are now a coffee truck.
 While the location changes the coffee doesn’t.
 Find them.
 Support them.
-Enjoy some truly great coffee.
+Enjoy some great coffee.

 Closing Thoughts

 This is not an exhaustive list whatsoever.
 The island is small.
 The options are not.
 Whatever you might be looking for you can find it.
 I’ve eaten at both Pho restaurants, and good fresh fish places.
-I haven’t mentioned Sueoka Snack Shop in Koloa, or Hanalei Bread Company or Kenji Burger with 3(!) locations now.
+I haven’t mentioned Sueoka Snack Shop in Koloa, or Hanalei Bread Company or Kenji Burger with 3(4?
+5?!) locations now.
 Is that because you should skip them?
 No!
 I just don’t think of them as the kinds of places I must go to.
+I’m not a fan of Hamura Saimin, which might upset some people.
+But the great part about Kauai is there’s something for everyone.

 Don’t judge a place by yelp reviews–this is a small town island, and people come here from all over the world.
 Some places are over-hyped, others have people complaining about the prices.